-- Relevant staff will meet to discuss the needs of each pupil, and all provision maps, target cards and support plans are passed on. - Parents are invited to meet their child's new teacher in the Summer term before they move classes. - Children attend a transition period in their new classroom with their new teacher to get to know the environment, key adults and their peers; additional transitions can be arranged if required. - Pupils may have a transition booklet filled with photographs and information about their new class, and an 'All About Me' section for staff to get to know the children.
+- Relevant staff will meet to discuss the needs of each pupil.
+Provision maps, and support plans outlining strategies, resources and interventions are passed on during transition meetings. - Parents are invited to meet their child's new teacher in the Summer term before they move classes. - Children attend a transition period in their new classroom with their new teacher to get to know the environment, key adults and their peers; additional transitions can be arranged if required. - Pupils may have a transition booklet filled with photographs and information about their new class, and an 'All About Me' section for staff to get to know the children.